Document Extractor Online Documentation

 After logging in, you will be redirected to the configuration page.
 If for some reason you lost the link or forgot how to get there, the wizard can always be accessed through the dashboard quick links section.

-As shown below, you start by choosing between creating a new configuration (1) or activating a license in an existent configuration (2).
-If you choose the second option, please refer to section Activating an existent configuration.
+As shown below, you start by choosing between creating a new configuration (1) or activating a license in an existing configuration (2).
+If you choose the second option, please refer to this section.

 Instance should be set to Production to connect to the production organization (usually https://login.salesforce.com), or Sandbox to connect to https://test.salesforce.com.
 If your organization is on Salesforce Government Cloud then you will require a custom domain to log in to.
 In this case, select Custom Login Endpoint and enter your custom domain in the form https://your-domain.my.salesforce.com.
 Take care whether you are entering your sandbox or production domain, these will usually differ by the addition of a -dev or similar suffix before the “my.salesforce.com” part.

 The login and password are the credentials for the Service User account created for Document Extractor to access Salesforce.
 When you create the Service User account, give it a username starting with “document.extractor”.
 For example: “email@example.com”.
 This account requires permissions to query all and modify all data.
 The easiest way to do this is to assign it the System Administrator profile, then during installation it will create a “Document Extractor Service User” permission set containing just the required permissions and assign it to itself.

 The security token is generated by following the instructions at: https://help.salesforce.com/articleView?id=user_security_token.htm

 To test your connection, please click the Test Connection button.
 If this is the first time you are connecting to this Salesforce org, it will detect that Document Extractor has not been installed into Salesforce yet and provide a button for doing so.